Please ensure Javascript is enabled for purposes of website accessibility

 If you’ll be a value investor who relies on company fundamentals, start off by reading company presentations, annual reports, and sell-side analyst ratings.
 A good place to start is typically Part One of an annual report.
 You’ll find a summary of the company’s business model as well as what a company perceives as its biggest risk factors.
 Coca-Cola’s (KO) annual report, for instance, shows that they consider inflation, potential recession and higher unemployment to be their biggest risks.
 Few people know the risks to a business better than management, so why not trust them to tell you what those are?

-Alternatively, if you’re more interested in charting and technical analysis, and are wondering how to start investing using those tools, start with your broker.
+Alternatively, if you’re more interested in charting and technical analysis, and are wondering how to invest using those tools, start with your broker.
 Many offer instructional content about technical analysis and how to read a chart.

-This list of free investment research sites is another good place to start for new investors, regardless of investing style.
+This list of free investment research sites is another good place to start for beginners, regardless of investing style.

 Start Investing on Paper